5 Classic Games Every Horror Lover Should Play

 You can find Obscure on Steam.

 3. Eternal Darkness: Sanity's Requiem

-Eternal Darkness is unique in the way that every game should be; it's got a good story, solid characters, and a good twist.
-There are 12 playable characters that each have their own story for you to help get them through.
+Eternal Darkness is unique in the way that every game should be.
+It has a good story, solid characters, and a perfect twist.

 - Pious Augustus